 So, how do you know which of these features to prioritize?
 Well, it depends on how you sleep.
 Take a look at the different sleeping positions below to learn more about choosing the right topper for your needs.

-- Side sleepers will most often prefer a thick topper that offers a lot of pressure relief.
-Our best soft mattress toppers list should offer some great pressure-relieving options for these folks.
+These sleepers should prefer a thick topper offering lots of pressure relief.
+Our best soft mattress toppers list provides some great plush options.

-- Back sleepers could do well on almost any topper on this list.
-It really depends on the feel they prefer.
-As a reminder, memory foam offers contouring, down offers cozy softness, latex offers cooling bounce, and wool offers a thin layer of pressure-relief.
+These folks could do well on almost any topper on this list, and it depends on the feel they prefer.
+As a reminder, memory foam offers contouring, down offers comfort, latex offers bounce, and wool offers a thin layer of pressure relief.

-- Heavy people (over 250 lb) will often get less out of mattress toppers than light or average-weight sleepers because they’ll sink straight through the topper onto the mattress.
-I’d recommend these folks stick to thick, high-density toppers that offer some deep compression support.
+People over 250 lb can get less out of mattress toppers than light or average-weight sleepers because they can sink too far in the material.
+Opt for thick, high-density toppers with deep compression support.
 High-density latex or memory foam toppers might be good options.

 When is it Time to Buy a Mattress Topper?

-Wondering how to tell if you need a mattress topper?
-There are a few different occasions when a topper might be useful:
+There are a few occasions when a topper might be useful:

 - You’ve just bought a new mattress, but it’s too firm.
 A mattress topper can add some additional softness in this case.